Instaken/taskPlannerProject/README.md

 Overall, this served as a simple project for the Software Design and Architecture course.
 Thank you in advance for your feedback!

 We used Apache Netbeans IDE 21 for this project.
+(You can use the project yourself by entering your own MySQL username and password in the connection settings.)

 Credits to : https://github.com/junodofbelhaven